-Risk Assessment for childminding setting name: on (date) Name of person completing: Childminder's Signature

-Activity/ Aspect of environment What are the Hazards to Health & Safety What Risks do they pose and to whom?
-Risk Level H/MIL What precautions have been taken to reduce the risk?
-Achieved What further action is needed to reduce the risk?
-Or has been taken following any incident: record date)
+Risk A childminding on (date) Name of person completing: Childminder's Signature Activity/ Aspect of environment What are the Hazards to Health & Safety What Risks do they pose and to whom?
+Risk Level H/M/L What precautions have been taken to reduce the risk?
+Risk Level Achieved H/M/L What further action is needed to reduce the risk?
+Or has been taken following any incident: (record date)